 Medicare Supplement plans and Medicare Advantage plans are very different things, and you cannot have a Medigap plan and a Medicare Advantage plan at the same time.

-To learn more about your Medicare Advantage plan options and to compare plans that cover transportation that may be available where you live, call to speak with a licensed insurance agent today.
+Medicare Advantage plans that cover additional benefits such as transportation may not be available in your area.
+To learn more about the Medicare Advantage plan options where you live, call to speak with a licensed insurance agent today.